open-contracting-extensions/public-private-partnerships/docs/framework.md

 Procurement procedures can involve one or more competitive stages:

-* In a single-stage procedure, the procuring entity invites suppliers to bid without submitting any prior information.
+* In a single-stage procedure, the procuring entity invites suppliers to submit bids, without submitting any prior information.
-* In a multi-stage procedure, suppliers submit requests to participate in a first stage.
-The procuring entity assesses these requests, and establishes a list of qualified suppliers to invite to bid.
-Qualified supplies then submit bids in a second stage.
-The procuring entity assesses the bids, and awards a contract to the winning bid.
+* In a multi-stage procedure, the procuring entity invites suppliers to submit requests to participate in a first stage (pre-qualification).
+The procuring entity assesses the requests, and establishes a list of qualified suppliers to invite to submit bids.
+Qualified suppliers then submit bids in a second stage.
+The procuring entity assesses the bids, and awards a contract to the winning bidder.

 In OCDS, the `tender` section represents the invitation to participate and is also used to describe the procedure as a whole.